 Our academy has been allocated only a few parking spots and they are reserved for the occasional parent who needs to meet with staff personnel.
 ALL PARENTS WHO NEED TO PARK FOR MORE THAN ONE MINUTE TO UNLOAD CHILDREN MUST FIRST OBTAIN A PARKING PERMIT FROM OUR CENTER.
 Do not park and wait for your students; waiting in our parking lot is not an allowable.
 Please visit local businesses such as the mall and local parks while you are waiting for your children.
 Also, please do not double park or otherwise disrupt other business patrons.

-Mission Viejo Center: Drop-off and Pick-up is only allowed at the northeast end of the parking lot, behind Core Pilates.
+Mission Viejo Center: Drop-off and Pick-up are only allowed at the northeast end of the parking lot, behind Core Pilates.
 For drop-off, please quietly come down the back walkway and up the back staircase.
-For pick-up, students will wait quietly until they see parent’s car at the gate entrance, then they will proceed to down the stairwell and walkway to the car.
+For pick-up, students will wait quietly until they see parent’s car at the gate entrance, then they will proceed down the stairwell and walkway to the car.

 All registration and enrollment fees must be paid or arrangements for a payment plan must be in place prior to the first day of class.